rhperera/marvel-comic-api/README.md

 * `go run app.go`

 ### Running with docker-compose
+This start up the two docker containers, redis and webapp
 #### Prerequisites
 * Docker engine and docker-compose should be installed
 * Clone the Repo `git clone https://github.com/rhperera/marvel-comic-api.git`